 3. SDP VPN

-Software-Defined Perimeter.
+Software-Defined Perimeter

 A software-defined perimeter constructs a virtual boundary around company assets.
-This separates it from access-based controls restricting user privileges but allowing broad network access.
+This separates it from access-based controls, restricting user privileges but allowing broad network access.
 The three fundamental pillars on which a software-defined perimeter is built are Zero Trust:

 The Software-Defined Perimeter Proposition

-A VLAN has a relatively large attack surface, mainly because the VLAN contains different services.
-SDP eliminates the broad network access that VLANs exhibit.
-SDP has a separate data and control plane.
 A control plane sets up the controls necessary for data to pass from one endpoint to another.
 Separating the control from the data plane renders protected assets “black,” thereby blocking network-based attacks.
 You cannot attack what you cannot see.

-The IP Address; Is Not a Valid Hook
+The IP Address Is Not a Valid Hook

 We should know that IP addresses are lost in today’s hybrid environment.
 SDP provides a connection-based security architecture instead of an IP-based one.
 This allows for many things.
 For one, security policies follow the user regardless of location.
 Let’s say you are doing forensics on an event 12 months ago for a specific IP.